SNAP payment error rates by state

 What happens if a state exceeds the error rate threshold?+

-Under OBBBA, states are subject to tiered cost-sharing starting in FY 2028 based on their error rate.
+Under H.R.
+1, states are subject to tiered cost-sharing starting in FY 2028 based on their error rate.
 States at 6–8% share 5% of benefit costs, those at 8–10% share 10%, and states at or above 10% share 15%.
-However, OBBBA includes a temporary delay for states with the highest error rates.
+However, H.R.
+1 includes a temporary delay for states with the highest error rates.
 If a state's FY 2025 payment error rate exceeds 13.33%, it is exempt from cost-sharing until FY 2029.
 If its FY 2026 rate still exceeds 13.33%, the exemption extends to FY 2030.
-This means the highest-error states may not face cost-sharing obligations for up to two additional years — but if their error rate falls from above 13.33% to between 6% and 13.33% during that period, cost-sharing is triggered at the applicable tier rate.
+This means the highest-error states may not face cost-sharing obligations for up to two additional years; if their error rate falls from above 13.33% to between 6% and 13.33% during that period, cost-sharing is triggered at the applicable tier rate.
 The cost-share estimates shown on this page reflect each state's current tier obligation based on FY 2024 error rates and do not account for this temporary delay provision.

 How can states reduce SNAP error rates?+

-States can reduce SNAP error rates through several strategies: investing in modern eligibility verification technology, implementing real-time error detection systems powered by machine learning, improving caseworker training and support, simplifying application and recertification processes, and conducting targeted quality improvement reviews.
-Technology solutions like Savor Snap's ML-powered error detection are designed to identify and correct errors before payments are issued.
+States can strengthen SNAP payment accuracy through several strategies: investing in modern eligibility verification technology, implementing improper-payment detection systems powered by machine learning, improving caseworker training and support, simplifying application and recertification processes, and conducting targeted quality improvement reviews.
+Savor Snap partners with state human services agencies on applied research and human-centered software, including AI tools, that help eligibility staff and supervisors catch improper payments before they reach families.

 How often are SNAP error rates updated?+